apohllo/nlp/7-classification.md

    1. Describe strengths and weaknesses of each of the compared algorithms.
    1. Do you think comparison of raw performance values on a single task is enough to assess the value of a given algorithm/model?
-   1. Did SHAP show that the models use valuable features/words when performing their decision?
+   1. Did LIME show that the models use valuable features/words when performing their decision?

 ## Hints